Latest update of text: March 2026.

 Mental health is an integral part of health.
 It is a state of well-being in which individuals fulfil their own abilities and can cope with the stresses of life and contribute to community life.
 Mental health is a precondition for a productive economy and inclusive society and goes beyond individual or family matters.
 Mental health is conditioned by personal and external factors.

 According to the EU’s Charter of Fundamental Rights, everyone has the right of access to preventive health care and the right to benefit from medical treatment under the conditions established by national laws and practices.
 In June 2023, the European Commission adopted a Communication on a comprehensive approach to mental health (COM(2023) 298 final).
 This communication seeks to launch a new strategic approach to mental health, cross-sectoral in nature, going beyond health policy.
 It focuses on how to bring relief to people suffering from mental health issues and on prevention policies.
-It draws on three guiding principles that should apply to every EU citizen:
+It draws on 3 guiding principles that should apply to every EU citizen:

-• to be able to reintegrate into society.
+• be able to reintegrate into society.

 Cross-border health